incountry/sdk-java/README.md

 ```

-Both JSON string and `SecretKeysData` allow you to specify multiple keys/secrets which SDK will use for decryption based on the version of the key or secret used for encryption.
+Both JSON string and `SecretsData` allow you to specify multiple keys/secrets which SDK will use for decryption based on the version of the key or secret used for encryption.
-Meanwhile SDK will encrypt only using key/secret that matches currentVersion provided in JSON or `SecretKeysData`.
+Meanwhile SDK will encrypt only using key/secret that matches currentVersion provided in JSON or `SecretsData`.

 This enables the flexibility required to support Key Rotation policies when secrets/keys need to be changed with time.
 SDK will encrypt data using current secret/key while maintaining the ability to decrypt records encrypted with old keys/secrets.
 SDK also provides a method for data migration which allows to re-encrypt data with the newest key/secret.
 For details please see migrate method.

 SDK allows you to use custom encryption keys, instead of secrets.
-To do so, use `isKey` param in secretsData JSON object or in SecretKey object which is a part of `SecretKeysData`.
+To do so, use `isKey` param in secretsData JSON object or in SecretKey object which is a part of `SecretsData`.
 Please note that user-defined encryption key should be a 32-characters 'utf8' encoded string as required by AES-256 cryptographic algorithm.

 Note: even though SDK uses PBKDF2 to generate a cryptographically strong encryption key, you must make sure you provide a secret/password which follows modern security best practices and standards.